markvdb/kc868col/kc868col_hexprotocol.md

 ##### 1 ) Description

-1. When the analog quantity change exceeds the threshold, 16 channels will be reported together;
+1. When the analog quantity change exceeds the threshold, 16 channels will be reported together.

 ##### 2 ) Slave response